ryanheminway/LearningInTheGym/README.md

 # A Comparison of Neuroevolution and Q-Network Methods for Environments with Varying Reward Structures

+## Authors: Ryan Heminway and Danya Gordin

 ## Project Overview

-This repository stores the source code used for the CS5335 Robotics Final Project done by Ryan Heminway and Danya Gordin.
+This repository stores the source code used for the CS5335 Robotics Final Project.
 The project is an exploration of Genetic Algorithms and Deep Q-Networks as approaches for learning in environments typically tackled via Reinforcement Learning.
 We use OpenAI Gymnasium environments (LunarLander-v2 and MountainCar-v0) as a testbed for the solutions.
 More specifically, our work investigates the effect of varying reward structures on the GA and DQN algorithms.
 In the end, we find that GA is a competitive alternative to DQN especically for sparse reward environments.
 For more details, please refer to the paper which is uncluded in the repository.

 ## Repository Breakdown